dapperlabs/nba-smart-contracts/README.md

 that reference the molds that have been created.

  1. Open the `mint_moment.cdc` transaction file and submit it.
- 2. You should see the lines printed that the moments were minted successfully
+ 2. You should see the lines printed that the moments were minted successfully.

 You should also see `[1,2]` print, showing that you currently own the moments.
 Feel free to change some of the moment minting arguments to mint other moments and test the restrictions of the quality counts.

+### Getting data about moments

 Now we can run a script that can verify some of the data from the minted molds

  1. Open the `verify_moment_data.cdc` transaction file.
  2. Change the arguments to the tests to match the moments that you have minted and their data.

+There are also functions built in to each moment Collection that can be queried to return different fields of moments.

+ 1. Open `get_metadata.cdc` to see the different ways you can read moment data from a collection in an account storage.

 ### Transferring Moments